Suru-09/C-C-plus-plus/README.md

 ```
 3) Algorithm Data and Analysis Project: Plagiarism Tool
-   * Using Hirschberg Algorithm for reducing space complexit to
+   * Using Hirschberg Algorithm for reducing space complexity to
    *  O( m + n )
 ```